-The city of Vilnius, Vilnius Gediminas Technical University and IrRADIARE, Science for Evolution invite all local and regional authorities, interested businesses, technologists, universities, researchers to discuss today's problems and potential solutions for the cities to become better place for its citizens.
+The city of Vilnius, Norwegian University of Science and Technology, Vilnius Gediminas Technical University and IrRADIARE, Science for Evolution invite all public authorities, businesses, technologists, universities, researchers to discuss today's problems and potential solutions.

 During this project lab, Smart City key-challenges such as: climate, energy, data, housing, (urban) space, water, waste, mobility, work, and people and community centric urban life are going to be discussed.

 Besides with introductory addresses, floor is open to questions, debate and remarks from the audience.
 Project ideas are expected to target upcoming H2020 calls open to cities together with universities, research institutions and, in general, the innovation ecosystem.
 Please intervene, your views are very much welcome!

 Topics for discussion are as follow: